top of page

 While promising, magnesium supplements should be viewed as supportive, not curative.
 Evidence is strongest when supplementation is combined with diet and lifestyle factors that also promote calmness, sleep and overall wellbeing.

-Magnesium glycinate may be worth considering if you experience:
+But magnesium glycinate may also be worth considering if you experience:

 • PMS symptoms such as irritability, bloating or period cramps